-We’ve documented the process and showcased the fantastic community efforts in an upcoming book, ‘On the Pathway to Stewardship and Kinship,’ due to be released in late August 2023.
-We’ll post a PDF here as soon as it’s completed.
+We’ve documented the process and showcased the fantastic community efforts in our book, released in autumn 2023, ‘On the Pathway to Stewardship and Kinship‘.
 We hope this will be an excellent resource for other communities taking on a similar challenge.

 Please contact us with questions, or to request a print copy of the Pathway book.

 We are grateful to the Ontario Trillium Foundation for supporting this project.